 Since that time, WMSS has endured many changes.
 In 1979, power was increased to 150 Watts.
 In 1985, another power increase brought the station up to 640 Watts.
-Entering the 90's, WMSS once again increased power, now covering Central Pennsylvania with 1350 Watts of FM Stereo.
-Throughout its history, WMSS has remained in the Feaser building for all but one school year.
+Entering the 90's, WMSS once again increased power, covering Central Pennsylvania with 1350 Watts of FM Stereo.
+In 2008, when the station moved to it's present location in the Middletown Area Middle School, power was reduced to 475 watts.
+WMSS is currently pursuing an upgrade to 4500 Watts.
+Throughout its history, WMSS was in the Feaser building for all but one school year.
 In the 1985-86 school year, WMSS had to relocate its studios to the projection booth at the Middletown Area High School while renovations were being performed on the Feaser building.
 When WMSS moved back into the Feaser building in late summer 1986, they moved into newer and larger studios.
-Another change to WMSS came about through Pennlive.com - WMSS can now be heard live on the internet anywhere in the world!
+Another change to WMSS came about through Pennlive.com bringing WMSS into the online webcasting world.
+WMSS can now be heard live on the internet anywhere in the world on the Tune-In app or here on wmssfm.com!
 Click here to listen.

 On January 3, 2008, WMSS relocated from the Feaser Middle School to the brand-new Middletown Area Middle School.
 This move followed 6 months of preparation for the move into the newly built school.
 With the move to the new location, WMSS was required to reduce its effective radiated output power from the previous 1350 watts to 450 watts.
 While we lost power, the move brought some gains as well.
 We were able to gain height, a very important thing for broadcasting.
 Inside WMSS, improvements and upgrades were made as well.
 WMSS converted the audio within the station from the older analog consoles and equipment to an almost all digital audio network within the station.
 While we are not broadcasting a digital signal yet, we have made the move to digital in the rest of the station.

 WMSS has launched a number of careers in the broadcast industry.
-John Wilsbach, in addition to being the General Manager of WMSS, was the play-by-play announcer for the former Harrisburg Heat, a local professional indoor soccer team, current play-by-play announcer for the Philadelphia Kixx indoor soccer team (heard right here on WMSS), and provides traffic reports from the skies over Central Pennsylvania on four major radio stations in the area.
+John Wilsbach, in addition to being the General Manager of WMSS, is the play-by-play announcer for the Harrisburg Heat, a local professional indoor soccer team, and provides traffic reports for Central Pennsylvania on four major radio stations in the area.
 Brian Keyser, in addition to helping with WMSS' sports broadcasts, was the play-by-play announcer for the former Hershey Wildcats, a local professional outdoor soccer team.
-Other graduates of WMSS that have gone on to further broadcasting careers include Mike Ondayko, Karen Stauffer, Jenny Gipe, and Srinivas Murti.
+Other graduates of WMSS that have gone on to further broadcasting careers include Mike Ondayko, Karen Stauffer, Jenny Gipe, Dan Magaro, Greg Pickel, Scott Green, Scott Gilbert, Tim Starliper, and last but not least, Sweeny Murti as the Yankee beat reporter for WFAN in New York City.
 WMSS graduates have also gone into other entertainment-related industries and business as well.

 Throughout the years, WMSS was helped by a number of faculty members from the Middletown Area School District.
-In addition to Johnston and Cooper, Mary Bigelow, Cindy Dagen, Maureen Denis, and our current Faculty Advisor Brian Keyser.
+In addition to Johnston and Cooper, Maureen Denis, Mary Bigelow, Barb Tucker, Cindy Dagen, Chad Strickler, and our current Faculty Advisor Brian Keyser.